Stress awareness week 2018 provides advice to people who suffer nervousness and anxiety.

 International Stress Awareness Week 2018

 International stress awareness week 2018, Monday 5th November to Friday 9th November 2018.
-Has a whole week of events that can help us understand more about what causes stress and how we can deal with it.
+Has a whole week of events that can help us understand more about its causes and how we can deal with it.
 A full briefing of the week can be found here: isma.org.uk.

 Does Hi-Tech Cause Hi-Stress?